 - The Department of Justice and Equality launched Refugee Community Sponsorship Ireland.
 Community Sponsorship Ireland was established on a pilot basis in 2018 as an alternative resettlement stream to the traditional state-centred model of resettlement.
 This programme provides the opportunity for private citizens and community-based groups to directly support a refugee family.

 - Amendments to the Atypical Working Scheme applicable to Locum Doctors were announced.
 These amendments, announced by the Minister for Justice and Equality and the Minister for Health, are designed to support the recruitment and retention of non-EEA locum doctors to work within the Primary Care Services across the country, particularly within the General Practitioner Out of Hours Services.

-- The Oireachtas (Parliamentary) Committee on Justice and Equality launched a report on direct provision and the international protection application.
+- The Oireachtas (Parliamentary) Committee on Justice and Equality launched a report on direct provision and the international protection application process.
 The report concludes that the system needs root and branch reform or, preferably, replacement.

 - The Department of Business, Enterprise and Innovation announced changes to the Employment Permits system for workers from outside the European Economic Area.
 Changes are to address immediate labour shortages in key sectors such as hospitality, construction, health and road haulage.
 All chef grades are now eligible for an employment permit and all nurses can now qualify for a Critical Skills Employment Permit.

 - The Department of Justice and Equality committed to a new Refugee Protection Programme.
 Ireland will welcome up to 2,900 refugees between 2020 and 2023 through a combination of resettlement and community sponsorship.